 The current data set consists of fourteen level-two data products.
 Six MODIS land, four MODIS atmosphere, and four NCEP datasets provide high-resolution continuous data over land for the period of interest.
 We downloaded data from several archive centers into the JPL institutional machine, zodiac.
 We accessed data archive centers on a daily basis to check for new data.
 This provides near real-time functionality by automatically retrieving and processing additional data seamlessly without the need for manual interaction.
 We validated the data and stored it in a pre-processing location where the conversion process can access it.

-The MODIS atmospheric products that required regridding and tilling are: MOD04, MOD05, MOD06, and MOD07.
+The MODIS atmospheric products that required re-gridding and tilling were: MOD04, MOD05, MOD06, and MOD07.
 These are all level-2 MODIS products that come in swath format.
 We initially retrieved the data from NASA’s level-1 and Atmosphere Archive and Distribution System (LAADS) then stored it in a pre-processing database.

 The format of the remaining MODIS data used in the evapotranspiration is in the format of Sinusoidal Tile Grid.
-Tiles are ten by ten degrees at the equator.
-We regridded the products to transform the swath data into Sinusoidal Tile Grid format.
+Tiles are ten by ten degrees at the equator and were re-gridded to transform the swath data into Sinusoidal Tile Grid format.
 The evapotranspiration algorithm calculates on a tile-by-tile basis to allow for parallel computing.
 To accomplish this transformation, the data goes through three different steps: gridding on sinusoidal projection, stitching appropriate granules together, and finally subsetting out tiles.

 The primary tool used to accomplish the three step transformation is the HDF-EOS to GeoTIFF Conversion Tool (HEG).
 The first step uses a bourne shell scrip to grid the swath data onto sinusoidal projection.
-The shell script takes the pre-processing database and perform a swath to grid function, swtif, to every hierarchical data format (hdf) file that is from the same day.
+The shell script takes the pre-processing database and performs a swath to grid function, swtif, to every hierarchical data format (hdf) file that is from the same day.
 The parameters used:

 Output file type: hdf